 What is the best way to grow zinnias?

-‘Alternatively you can sow into modules, so there’s no pricking out, and plant out when still small with only a pair or two of true leaves.
-That way you minimise root handling,’ recommends plantswoman Sarah Raven in her blog.
+‘Alternatively you can sow zinnias into modules or seed trays, so there is no pricking out, and plant out when still small with only a pair or two of true leaves.
+That way you minimize root handling,’ recommends Sarah Raven.

-You can also grow zinnias in pots – the same rules apply: plant and grow in situ and only place your pot outside when the frost is over.
+Use a light potting mix in pots with good drainage and only place your pot outside when the frost is over.
 If you are growing your zinnias in pots, you can sow them earlier if you have a warm greenhouse in which they can germinate and start to grow.

 How to grow zinnias from cuttings